theseus-rs/ristretto/docs/encoding/mutf8_specification_notes.md

 **MUTF-8** (Modified UTF-8) is a variant of UTF-8 encoding used by Java for representing strings in class files and certain serialized data formats (notably DataInput/DataOutput, JNI, and the constant pool).
-Its purpose is to ensure that all encoded strings are compatible with null-terminated C strings and legacy Java expectations.
+Its purpose is to ensure that all encoded strings are compatible with null terminated C strings and legacy Java expectations.

 ---